Istanbul: Climate

 Istanbul's climate is temperate; the city's position on the Mediterranean basin and proximity to multiple bodies of water create a moderate, yet locally complicated climate with strong maritime features.
-According to the Köppen climate classification, the city is generally considered hot-summer Mediterranean (Csa), while Trewartha considers most of the city to be humid subtropical (Cf).
+According to the Köppen climate classification, the city is considered either hot-summer Mediterranean (Csa) or humid subtropical (Cfa), while Trewartha considers most of the city to be humid subtropical (Cf).
 Alisov places the entire city into the oceanic (PmSm) zone, meanwhile Bohn, summarizing, describes the city's climate as one of "sub-continental-sub-Mediterranean transition".

 The city's summers are warm to hot and moderately dry, with an average daytime temperature of about 28 C, and less than 7 days of precipitation per month.
 Despite the generally acceptable temperature range, mid-summer in Istanbul is considered moderately uncomfortable, due to high dew points and relative humidity.
 Winters, meanwhile, feature daytime temperatures oscillating between 5-10 C, with frequent, sometimes intense, precipitation.

 Istanbul's precipitation is therefore unevenly distributed, with winter months getting at least twice the level of precipitation of their summerly counterparts.
 Cloudiness, as with precipitation, varies greatly by season.
-Winters are quite cloudy, with around 20 percent of days featuring sunshine.
+Winters are quite cloudy, with about 20 percent of days featuring sunshine.
 Meanwhile, summers experience 60-70 percent of possible sunshine.

 Snowfall is sporadic, but accumulates virtually every winter; and when it does, it is highly disruptive to city infrastructure.
 Sea-effect snowstorms with more than 30 cm of snowfall happen almost annually, most recently in 2022.